tilfinltd/aws-extend-switch-roles/README.md

 - **If your account is aliased, the alias will be shown in the role dropdown after 'Account:'.
 You MUST use that alias as the aws_account_id for the base account instead of the numerical account id or your configuration won't work as expected.**

 - If an `role_name` is specified in a **base account** it will also check for the role that is used to login to AWS.
 This can be used to select a subset of accounts when you are using an SSO IdP to login to AWS.
+If a role name starts with *AWSReservedSSO_*, the value should be only the **permission set** name.

 - A **target role** is associated with a **base account** by its `source_profile` specifying the profile name of the base account.